-Manufacturers, innovators, and companies of all kinds trust Parker Hudson to protect their trade secrets and other intellectual property rights — creatively, tenaciously, and cost-effectively.
+Manufacturers, innovators, and companies of all kinds trust Parker Hudson to help monetize and protect their trade secrets and other intellectual property rights — creatively, tenaciously, and cost-effectively.
 We understand IP law as a tool for protecting our clients’ business interests.

 Whether you have trademarks, copyrights, patents, or trade secrets to protect, or allegations of infringement to defend against, our team of legal counselors and litigators can help.
 Our experience in trade secret and restrictive covenant matters is particularly valuable in light of the increasing importance of these legal areas for today's businesses.

 We build long-term relationships with clients who come to rely on us as a go-to source for quick and practical advice, as well as for their most complex disputes.
 We assess each situation to determine the best strategies, the potential cost of litigation, and the likelihood of achieving the client's desired outcome.

 Our counseling is grounded in the real world, taking into account your bottom-line interests and the practical implications of any proposed course of action.

 Represent a hospital in significant litigation against a former physician employee and executive.
 The case involves several claims and counterclaims relating to the physician's departure from employment with our client and his decision to work for a competitor hospital in violation of his non-competition covenant, as well as disputes relating to compensation issues.
 After extensive discovery, the firm defeated the physician's motion for summary judgment as to the alleged unenforceability of his non-competition covenant.
 The case remains ongoing.

 Represented one of nation's largest insurance brokers in lawsuit against major competitor and disappointed corporate suitor in the Delaware Court of Chancery asserting breach of a Confidentiality Agreement.
 Our strategy prevented unlawful poaching and allowed the sale transaction to a different competitor to close.